Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 Both wet and dry cat foods can be healthy options, but wet foods typically have higher protein and moisture content.
 Some key things to look for include:

-– Dry kibble: Check the crude protein and fat percentages, with 30% protein and 15% fat or higher is ideal for adult cats.
+– Dry kibble: Check the crude protein and fat percentages; 30% protein and 15% fat or higher is ideal for adult cats.
 Look for meat or fish as the first ingredient.
 Avoid kibbles with lots of plant-based proteins like corn, wheat, or soy.

 – Limited ingredients: If your cat has allergies or a sensitive stomach, a limited-ingredient diet with fewer components may be easier to digest.